Positron Settings

 Most users should leave this at the default (prefer-direct).

-Positron reads settings from both VS Code settings and the shared config file (~/.posit/assistant/settings.json and project-level .posit/assistant/settings.json).
+Positron reads settings from both Positron / VS Code settings and the shared config file (~/.posit/assistant/settings.json and project-level .posit/assistant/settings.json).
 Some settings live in only one place, while others can be set in either:

-- Positron-only — Model routing, sidebar visibility, and Copilot SDK are VS Code settings with no config-file equivalent.
+- Positron-only — Model routing and sidebar visibility are Positron / VS Code settings with no config-file equivalent.

 - Config-file-only — Runtime paths, permissions, storage, and logging are shared across all platforms and have no VS Code setting.

-- Both — Feature settings like tips, cache keepalive, compaction thresholds, and experimental features can be set in either location and are merged together.
+- Both — Feature settings like tips, cache keepalive, auto-compaction, and experimental features can be set in either location and are merged together.

 How Feature Settings Are Merged

-When a feature setting (tips, cache keepalive, compaction, experimental features) exists in both VS Code settings and the config file, Positron resolves them using a 5-tier priority — the first defined value wins:
+When a feature setting (tips, cache keepalive, auto-compaction, experimental features) exists in both Positron / VS Code settings and the config file, Positron resolves them using a 5-tier priority — the first defined value wins:

 - Positron workspace setting —